 20 Creative Photography Hacks for Every Photographer

-Photography is a constantly evolving industry, and it may seem impossible to stay on top all of the latest equipment and accessories.
+Looking for the best creative photography hacks to sharpen your skills?
+Photography is a constantly evolving industry, and it may seem impossible to stay on top of all of the latest photography equipment and accessories.
 You might be envious of professional photographers who appear to have every camera and lens you could want.
 But you don’t need to spend your money on a bunch of new equipment to keep up.
 The truth is, many of the most interesting photography tricks don’t require a big investment.
-You can do many of them with a smartphone or standard DSLR and common items that you already have around the house.
-Here are 20 of our favorite creative photography hacks for new and professional photographers.
+You pull off many creative photography hacks with just a smartphone or standard DSLR and a unique photoshoot setting.

 1. DIY underwater housing